-A city in eastern Pennsylvania, located 48 miles north of Philadelphia, the seat of government for Lehigh County.
+A city in eastern Pennsylvania located 48 miles north of Philadelphia.
+It is the seat of government for Lehigh County.

-Allentown (PF-52) was laid down on 23 March 1943 at Milwaukee, Wis., by Froemming Bros., Inc., under a Maritime Commission contract (MC hull No. 1477); launched on 3 July 1943; sponsored by Miss Joyce E. Beary, Allentown, Pa., high school teacher and daughter of General Frank D. Beary, Chairman of the Lehigh County Office of Civilian Defense; moved to Algiers, New Orleans, La., where she was outfitted and commissioned on 24 March 1944, Comdr.
+Allenlown (PF-52) was laid down on 23 March 1943 at Milwaukee, Wis., by Froemming Bros., Inc., under a Maritime Commission contract (MC hull 1477); launched on 3 July 1943; sponsored by Miss Joyce E. Beary; moved to New Orleans where she was outfitted and placed in commission on 24 March 1944, Comdr.
 Garland W. Collins, USCG, in command.

-Allentown departed New Orleans on 8 April 1944 bound for Bermuda, British West Indies, in company with destroyer escorts Eversole (DE-404) and Dennis (DE-405), and shakedown training.
-After about a month of training, during which time, while she was investigating a radar contact at 31º35'N. 66º10'W, she was fired upon by a “friendly vessel,” the frigate set a course for New York escorting the Norwegian merchantman Norden.
+Allentown departed New Orleans on 3 April bound for Bermuda and shakedown training.
+After about a month of training, the patrol frigate set a course for New York escorting the Norwegian merchantman SS Norden.
 She arrived in New York on 13 May and underwent post-shakedown repairs and alterations.
-On 27 June, she stood out of New York in company with sistership Muskegon (PF-24).
-She arrived at Norfolk, Va., on 28 June, and entered the navy yard for additional repairs since she was not considered ready for unlimited service in that she “had never yet attained full power without wiping main engine bearings.”
+Near the end of June, she stood out of New York in the screen of a convoy.
+She arrived at Norfolk, Va., on 28 June entered the navy yard for additional repairs.
 She completed repairs in mid-August and returned north to New York where she arrived on the 16th.
-Soon thereafter, however, the frigate returned to sea as a unit of Escort Division (CortDiv) 33 in the screen of a convoy bound for the Pacific.
+Soon thereafter, however, the patrol frigate returned to sea as a unit of Escort Division (CortDiv) 33 in the screen of a convoy bound for the Pacific.

-Steaming via the Panama Canal Zone (28-29 August 1944) and Bora Bora in the Society Islands (14-17 September), Allentown reached the northern coast of New Guinea on 29 September 1944.
-The frigate then began patrol and escort duty in the Netherlands East Indies.
+Steaming via the Panama Canal and Bora Bora in the Society Islands, Allentown reached the northern coast of New Guinea at the end of September.
+The patrol frigate then began patrol and escort duty in the Netherlands East Indies.
 At the end of October, the warship participated briefly in the occupation of the island of Morotai in the Molucca Islands.
 In mid-November, she began escorting convoys between Hollandia and Leyte in support of the troops reconquering the Philippines.
 Those duties and convoy-escort missions between the various islands of the Philippine archipelago occupied her time until early March of 1945.
 On 9 March, Allentown joined the escort of a Ulithi-bound convoy on the first leg of the voyage back to the United States.
-Steaming via Pearl Harbor, the warship arrived at the Puget Sound Navy Yard, Bremerton, Wash., on 7 April.
+The warship arrived at the Puget Sound Navy Yard on 7 April.

 Allentown earned two battle stars during World War II